 Transport is the first source of greenhouse gas emissions in Ireland, and 74% of it comes from passenger car trips.
 It is however assumed that remote workers would not take more frequent, although shorter, trips during the day.
 Overall, remote working could reduce Ireland’s total CO2 emissions by 0.25%.

-Remote working can save money to businesses depending on the industry.
+Remote working can save money for businesses depending on the industry.
 High but uncertain costs for the Exchequer

 Hospitality and tourism, food preparation and service and industrial engineering are not well-suited to the adoption of remote work unlike software development, arts and entertainment or media and communications.